MicrosoftDocs/PowerShell-Docs/reference/5.0/PSDiagnostics/Enable-WSManTrace.md

 # Enable-WSManTrace

 ## SYNOPSIS
-Start a logging session with the WSMan providers enabled
+Start a logging session with the WSMan providers enabled.

 ## SYNTAX